+The Swiss Federal Supreme Court has persistently stated that the remuneration must be justifiable with a view to the general financial situation of the company as well as to the relative contributions of the individual board members to the company.
 This principle also follows from the duty of care and loyalty of board members, which only vaguely limits the board's discretion in determining the remuneration.
 The Supreme Court exercises restraint in reviewing remuneration decisions as it considers the companies' governing bodies to be best suited to address such issues.

 In the event of apparently disproportionate remuneration - for example, when there is misappropriation of corporate funds - Swiss company law provides for a special action to recover damages suffered by the company.
 In addition, excessive misappropriation of funds could, under certain circumstances, also be relevant from a criminal law perspective (disloyal management).
-For certain financial institutions, the FINMA circular "Minimum standards for remuneration schemes of financial institutions" sets standards applicable to all employees, including senior management.
+For certain financial institutions, the FINMA circular "Remuneration schemes" sets standards applicable to all employees, including executive management.